-The Bee Token (symbol is BEE) ICO has been catching a lot of buzz lately because of the team behind the project.
-Former emplyees from top companies such as Google, Facebook, Uber and Civic are all collaborating on this project.
+The Bee Token (symbol is BEE) ICO has been catching a lot of buzzes lately because of the team behind the project.
+Former employees from top companies such as Google, Facebook, Uber, and Civic are all collaborating on this project.

-“Beenest” and “Bee Protocols”, like many other ICOs coming out right now, are being built on the good old Ethereum blockchain.
+“Beenest” and “Bee Protocols”, like many other ICOs coming out right now such as Gatcoin, are being built on the good old Ethereum blockchain.

-The goal behind this project is to distrupt home sharing by making it decentralized and thus commission-free.
+The goal behind this project is to disrupt home sharing by making it decentralized and thus commission-free.

 ICO By The Numbers